LoganCrockett/todo-app-api/README.md

 2. Run the following command to build the image locally:
 <pre>
-docker build -t todo-app-api:latest --no-cache -f Dockerfile.local.prod .
+docker build -t todo-app-api:latest .
 </pre>

 3. Create a copy of the **.env.example** file (preferably called **.env.local.prod**, but feel free to call it what you want).
 Fill in all of the values present in that file.